 - 10) Advertisements of Transient Vacation Rentals must include the current registration number or the NUC number, and the full address.

-- 11) Fines of up to $1,000 could be levied if the initial violation is not corrected by a specific date.
+- 11) Fines of up to $1,000 could be levied if the initial violation is not corrected within 7 days.
 Fines of up to $5,000 could be levied for each day the violation persists.
 Fines for recurring violations could be as high as $10,000 per day, plus the total revenue that the owner received for the cited illegal rental activity.

 - 12) Besides in resort zoned areas, B&Bs and TVUs are also permitted in the A-1 low-density apartment zoning district and A-2 medium-density apartment zoning district provided: